Azure/bicep-lz-vending/src/self/subResourceWrapper/readme.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

 Whether to create role assignments or not.
-If true, supply the array of role assignment objects in the parameter called `roleAassignments`.
+If true, supply the array of role assignment objects in the parameter called `roleAssignments`.

 - Default value: `False`